ulrikSebastienR/SimplyNN/README.md

 <br>
 <br>

-**SimplyNN** is a TF.keras wrapper which allows to build simple network architectures with various parameter configuration in a single line.
+**SimplyNN** is a TF.keras sequential API wrapper which allows to build simple network architectures with various parameter configuration in a single line.

 ## Fully Connected FeedForward Network: